quantiota/SKA-Learning-Duality/README.md

  It emerges dynamically through real-time SKA learning, echoing Wheeler’s “It from bit”—that reality itself arises from acts of measurement and knowledge accumulation.

+## Connection to Gödel’s Incompleteness

+The SKA Learning Duality shares a deep parallel with Gödel’s Incompleteness Theorems, which reveal that any sufficiently complex formal system cannot capture all its truths within itself.
+Similarly, batch SKA analysis—a static, retrospective framework—fails to uncover the dynamic information structure that emerges through real-time SKA learning.
+Just as Gödel’s truths require stepping beyond the system, SKA’s entropy landscapes, regime boundaries, and predictability windows only appear through sequential, forward-only processing.
+This connection underscores a universal principle: the full structure of a system’s information is not pre-existing but co-created through the act of learning, echoing the dynamic nature of knowledge itself.

 ## Contributing